AvarianKnight/pma-voice/README.md

 ### Disclaimer: Code in the main repo is considered to be 'dev', please use the [Latest Release](https://github.com/AvarianKnight/pma-voice/releases) for a stable version.

+### This resource is intended to be used with OneSync, if you use legacy you can possibly have issues and you _will not get support_.

 # pma-voice
 A voice system designed around the use if FiveM's internal mumble server.